OKEAMAH/Git/docs/alpha/smart_rollups.rst

 language whose program would be written directly by developers.

 Rust has several advantages that makes it a good candidate to write the kernel of a smart rollup.
-Not only does it treats WASM as a first class citizen when it comes to compilation targets, but it’s approach to memory safety eliminates large classes of bugs and vulnerabilities that WASM arbitrary programs may suffer from.
+Not only does the Rust compiler treat WASM as a first class citizen when it comes to compilation targets, but its approach to memory safety eliminates large classes of bugs and vulnerabilities that WASM arbitrary programs may suffer from.

 Setting-up Rust
 """""""""""""""